dagster-io/dagster/docs/docs-beta/docs/guides/external-systems/databases.md

 ## Define a resource that depends on an environment variable

-A resource that reads some connection details from environment variables can connect to different databases in different environments.
+Resources can be configured using environment variables to connect to environment-specific databases.
 For example, a resource can connect to a test database in a development environment and a live database in the production environment.
 You can change the resource definition in the previous example to use an `EnvVar` as shown here:

 <CodeExample filePath="guides/external-systems/resource-duckdb-envvar-example.py" language="python" title="DuckDB Resource using EnvVar Example" />